 Typically a massage therapist does his/her work using body massage oils.
 It requires complex workouts against joints, pressure points, muscles often reducing tension.
 If a massage therapist would not use essential lubrication i.e. massage oil, the probability of scrapes from scrubbing or injury may be great.
-To prevent this, oil provides lubrication, making the massage therapy safer, smooth and rewarding experience.
+To prevent this, oil provides lubrication, making massage therapy a safer, smooth and rewarding experience.

 There’s no question that the current society is gradually accepting body massage as a regular way of living.
 This is often seen particularly in holiday packages of airlines, hotels, along with hospitality sectors that happily feature them within their product offers.
 In general, after having a long day’s work, or year, you’ll need the massage oil dipped fingers of a massage therapist, skidding against one’s body for just a moment of relaxation far from all daily life concerns.

 Melrose was first in Australia, and maybe the world, to build up the water dispersible concept that is one of the most common massage oil type.
-Water dispersible oils are usually popular because they not only increase the life of towels considerably, but also decrease the possibility of towels catching fire in the dryer.
+Water dispersible oils are usually popular because they not only increase the life of towels considerably but also decrease the possibility of towels catching fire in the dryer.

 You can try the dispersibility of H2Oil® by adding one or two drops into a glass of warm water and shake – it’ll turn white – it emulsifies the oil.
 Add normal washing powder to the wash removes the massage oil from the towel.